rohith-cmd/cheats/frontend/README.md

 # Electerk-hackathon project
-A react Application that calculates the amount of carbon emissions betwwen two locations and suggests the best mode of transportation
+A react Application that calculates the amount of carbon emissions between two locations and suggests the best mode of transportation